 You need to have a forex trading strategy that can improve your trading skills.
 There are different ways that you can choose your trading style like day trading, swing trading, or scalp trading.

-The bid is the value (price) that your forex broker will buy it when you open a buy (long) order.
+The bid is the value (price) that your forex broker will sell when you open a sell (short) order.
 Each broker offers the Bid and Aks price.
-For example, if the Bid and Ask price on EUR/USD is 1.08200/1.08198, you will buy the EUR/USD at the price of 1.08200 because that’s the Bid price.
-The Bid price is always higher than the Ask price.
+For example, if the Bid and Ask price on EUR/USD is 1.08200/1.08198, you will sell the EUR/USD at the price of 1.08200 because that’s the Bid price.

 The Ask price is the opposite of the Bid price.
-If the Bid and Ask price on EUR/USD is 1.08200/1.08198, your broker will execute the order at the price of 1.08198 because that’s the Ask Price.
+If the Bid and Ask price on EUR/USD is 1.08200/1.08198, your broker will execute a buy order at the price of 1.08198 because that’s the Ask Price.
 As we mentioned, the Ask price is lower than the Bid price.

 Spread is the difference between the Bid and the Ask price.
 Here’s an example, if the Bid price on EUR/USD is 1.0800 and the Ask price is 1.0797, then the Spread is 3 pips.
 There are two types of spreads, Fixed Spread and Floating Spreads.
 Fixed spreads remain unchanged and don’t get affected by the important economic news.

 Floating spreads are different than fixed spreads, as they float during the important economic even news.

 Percentage in points (Pip) is the unit of measurement between the change value of two currencies.
 For example, if you opened a trade on EUR/USD at the price of 1.08100 and closed it at 1.08105, then you have made a profit of 5 pips.

 To start currency trading in the foreign exchange, first, you need to choose the lot size of the open position.
 1 standard lot is equal to 100,000 units.
 A mini lot equals to 10,000 units and a micro lot equals to 1,000 units.